It's anti-national to not discuss Covid pandemic in Parliament: BJP hits back at Congress | Politics

 - India

-Asserting that preventing a possible third wave of COVID-19 is the biggest issue now, the BJP hit out at opposition parties on Wednesday for disrupting Parliament proceedings over ''manufactured'' matters like the Pegasus snooping and claimed it was ''anti-national'' to not discuss the pandemic in both the Houses.
+Asserting that preventing a possible Covid third wave is the biggest issue now, the BJP hit out at opposition parties on Wednesday for disrupting Parliament proceedings over ''manufactured'' matters like the Pegasus issue and claimed it was ''anti-national'' to not discuss the pandemic in both the Houses.

-The BJP also made light of the unity among opposition parties against the Narendra Modi government, saying they were united earlier too and the main motivation of these parties, from the Congress to several regional ones, was to protect their ''family interests''.
+BJP spokesperson Sambit Patra also made light of the unity among opposition parties against the Narendra Modi government, saying they were united earlier too and the main motivation of these parties, from the Congress to several regional ones, was to protect their ''family interests''.

 On the other hand, Prime Minister Narendra Modi remains committed to the nation's development, it said.

+With Rahul Gandhi alleging that the government used Pegasus spyware as a weapon against him and others, Patra said if the Congress leader thinks that his mobile was targeted, then he should go to a police station and lodge a complaint.

-After Congress leader Rahul Gandhi said the opposition was united in demanding a discussion in Parliament on the suspected snooping, which he called an ''anti-national'' work, BJP spokesperson Sambit Patra hit back, saying what is ''anti-national'' is elected representatives not discussing an issue which has impacted the country and the world.
+Mocking the Congress leader, he said nothing will be gained by spying on him.
+He is not able to run his party, Patra alleged, wondering why anyone will spy on him.
+After Gandhi said the opposition was united in demanding a discussion in Parliament on the suspected snooping, which he called an ''anti-national'' work, Patra hit back, saying what is ''anti-national'' is elected representatives not discussing an issue which has impacted the country and the world.

 ''Anyone who tries to prevent such a debate is striking a blow to the country...
 It is anti-national to not discuss the issue on the floor of Parliament,'' Patra told reporters, attacking rivals.